asaduzzaman-git/Data-analysis-with-Python/README.md

 ## Objectives

-After completing this lab you will be able to:
+After completing this lab we will be able to:

 * Handle missing values
 * Correct data formatting